 When it comes to powering your home with renewable energy, two of the most popular options are wind and solar energy.
+An experiment by Inland Power & Light in Spokane, Washington, compared solar and wind energy for homes.
+After receiving numerous customer inquiries, the utility installed both systems at its headquarters.
+Over 14 months, the solar panels generated five times more electricity than the wind turbine.
 But if you're considering making the switch, you might be wondering: Which one is better for home use?
 Both wind and solar power have their unique advantages and challenges, and the right choice depends on several factors like location, cost, and energy needs.

 Wind Power vs. Solar Power Cost